Automatic adaptation of MCMC algorithms: Examples

-To measure the performance of a MCMC algorithm, we use MCMC efficiency.
-MCMC efficiency depends on ESS, estimates of which can have high variance for a short Markov chain.
-This presents a tuning-parameter tradeoff for the Auto Adapt method: Is it better to move cautiously (in sampler space) by running long chains for each outer adaptation in order to gain an accurate measure of efficiency, or is it better to move adventurously by running short chains, knowing that some algorithm decisions about samplers will be based on noisy efficiency comparisons?
+To measure the performance of an MCMC algorithm, we use MCMC efficiency.
+MCMC efficiency depends on ESS, estimates of which can have a high variance for a short Markov chain.
+This presents a tuning-parameter trade-off for the Nested Adaptation method: Is it better to move cautiously (in sampler space) by running long chains for each outer adaptation in order to gain an accurate measure of efficiency, or is it better to move adventurously by running short chains, knowing that some algorithm decisions about samplers will be based on noisy efficiency comparisons?
 In the latter case, the final samplers may be less optimal, but that may be compensated by the saved computation time.
-To explore this tradeoff, we try our Auto Adapt algorithm with different sample sizes in each outer adaptation and label results accordingly.
-For example, Auto Adapt 10K will refer to the Auto Adapt method with samples of 10,000 per outer iteration.
+To explore this trade-off, we try our Nested Adaptation algorithm with different sample sizes in each outer adaptation and label results accordingly.
+For example, Nested Adaptation 10K will refer to the Nested Adaptation method with samples of 10,000 per outer iteration.

 We present algorithm comparisons in terms of time spent in an adaptation phase, final MCMC efficiency achieved, and the time required to obtain a fixed effective sample size (e.g., 10,000).
-Only Auto Block and Auto Adapt have adaptation phases.
+Only Auto Block and Nested Adaptation have adaptation phases.
 An important difference is that Auto Block did not come with a proof of valid adaptive MCMC convergence (it could be modified to work in the current framework, but we compare to the published version).
-Therefore, samples from its adaptation phase are not normally included in the final samples, while the adapation samples of Auto Adapt can be included.
+Therefore, samples from its adaptation phase are not normally included in the final samples, while the adaptation samples of Nested Adaptation can be included.

 To measure final MCMC efficiency, we conducted a single long run of length $N$ with the final kernel of each method solely for the purpose of obtaining an accurate ESS estimate.
-One would not normally do such a run in an real application.
+One would not normally do such a run in a real application.
 The calculation of time to obtain a fixed effective sample size incorporates both adaptation time and efficiency of the final samplers.
-For both Auto Adapt and Auto Block, we placed them on a similar playing field by assuming for this calculation that samples are not retained from the adaptation phase, making the results conservative.
+For both Nested Adaptation and Auto Block, we placed them on a similar playing field by assuming for this calculation that samples are not retained from the adaptation phase, making the results conservative.